eripum9/Momentum-Control/README.md

 ## Commands
 - `/changevelocity <player> <value>`: Multiplies the velocity (speed) of the player(s) and grants temporary no-fall-damage protection.
   **Note:** This command can only be run by a command block.

+## Installation

+### Using the Prebuilt JAR (Recommended)
+1. Go to the [Releases](https://github.com/yourusername/yourrepo/releases) section of this repository.
+2. Download the latest `MomentumControl-x.x.x.jar` file.
+3. Place the JAR file into the `plugins` folder of your Paper server.
+4. Restart the server to load the plugin.

+### Building the Plugin Yourself
+1. Clone or download this repository to your computer.
+2. Open a terminal in the project directory.
+3. Run `gradlew build` (Windows) or `./gradlew build` (Linux/macOS).
+4. The compiled JAR will be in the `build/libs` folder.
+5. Place the JAR file into the `plugins` folder of your Paper server.
+6. Restart the server to load the plugin.

 ## Development
 This plugin is developed using Java and the Paper API.
 To build the project, use Gradle.
 Ensure you have the necessary dependencies specified in the `build.gradle` file.